bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. note:: Find more about streams and the streaming infrastructure at the :ref:`Streaming` section.

 6. Create output destination.
-At this step all necessary tables and mapping should be created for storing the processed result in an external data store.
+At this step all necessary tables and mapping should be created for storing the processed result in an external data storage.

 7. Create and launch instances.
 For each module we will create instances.
 It is a set of settings determining collaborative work of an engine and a module.